-The fire dynamics can be significantly different in high rise domestic buildings.
+The fire dynamics can be significantly different in tall buildings.
 The effect of the wind may be greater which could accelerate the speed, direction and intensity of the fire.
 For example, if a window is open or breaks under fire conditions or the door to the dwelling of fire origin is opened, the wind could accelerate fire growth to such an extent that the entire flat or maisonette becomes fully involved in the fire.
 The wind direction might also induce cross flows of fire and smoke that could endanger fire-fighters entering the dwelling and any occupants attempting to escape from adjoining dwellings.
-A further risk in high rise domestic buildings is the loss of smoke buoyancy in tall shafts such as stairs which may cause stratification of smoke before it reaches the smoke ventilator at the top of the stairwell.